AABoyles/LessWrong-Portable/README.md

 Go away.

-## Why two separate platforms?

-I [started this project in Python](https://github.com/AABoyles/LessWrong-Portable/commit/34ed9329ad95f6ae42b21b73808a4c64b30b6648), but the [EPUB library](https://github.com/aerkalov/ebooklib) was irritating me and I couldn't find a good ([Python](https://github.com/kcartlidge/nodepub)) alternative.

-## Which version created the output in the Repo?

-Javascript.

-## Why does the Javascript verion call curl, instead of using an http library?
+## Why does the script call `curl`, instead of using an [http library](https://www.npmjs.com/search?q=curl&page=1&ranking=optimal)?

 I went through four different libraries to try to make synchronous http requests, and they all did this super annoying thing where they would return a page that hadn't rendered the text content yet.
 Weirdly, when I made (what I thought was) the same request in curl, it gave me the content I needed.
 So, instead of figuring out the right way to do it, I just did the thing that worked.

-## Why is the Javascript version synchronous?
+## Why is synchronous requests?

-Because this doesn't need to be done fast, but it does need to be done in a precise sequence.
+Because it doesn't need to be done fast, but it does need to be done in a precise sequence.

 ## I ran the build myself, but it missed a bunch of essays and just put blank pages where they should've been!
 What gives?